RubenMalacarne/yolo_pipline_customdata_basic/README.md

 # YOLO Training with CoppeliaSim Dataset

-This repository contains the code and instructions to train a YOLO model for object detection, using custom images captured from the CoppeliaSim simulator.
+This repository contains the code and instructions to train a basic YOLO model for object detection, using custom images captured from the CoppeliaSim simulator.

 The objective is to detect various objects (cubes, spheres, robot parts) on a table for robotics tasks like pick-and-place, with integration into ROS 2 environments.